adbar/trafilatura/README.rst

 Description
 -----------

-Scrapes the main text of web pages while preserving some structure.
-Distinguishing between the whole page and the main text content can help alleviating many quality problems related to web texts.
+This library performs a robust extraction of main text content and boilerplate removal based on a combination of DOM-based examination, XPath expressions and rules. *Trafilatura* can seamlessly download, parse and convert web documents.
+It scrapes the main body text while preserving part of the text formatting and page structure, a task also known as web scraping, boilerplate removal or boilerplate detection, DOM-based content extraction, main content identification, web page template detection, web page cleaning, web content extraction, or HTML text cleaning.

-The purpose is to find relevant sections of a web page, which is usually the part displayed centrally, without the left or right bars, the header or the footer, but including potential titles and comments.
-In addition, the extraction focuses on original text and can help with the noise consisting of recurring elements (headers and footers, ads, links/blogroll, etc.)
+Distinguishing between whole page and essential parts can help to alleviate many quality problems related to web texts as it can help with the noise consisting of recurring elements (headers and footers, ads, links/blogroll, etc.) It has to be precise enough not to miss texts or discard valid documents, it also has to be reasonably fast, as it is expected to run in production on millions of documents.

-Also known as web scraping, boilerplate removal or boilerplate detection, DOM-based content extraction, main content identification, web page template detection, web page cleaning, web content extraction, or HTML text cleaning.
+URLs, HTML files or parsed HTML trees are given as input, the result is returned in plain text or XML format.
+In the latter case, basic formatting elements are preserved such as text formatting (bold, italic, etc.) and page structure (paragraphs, titles, lists), which can be used for further processing.

 Features